This post contains affiliate links. For more information, please read our disclosure policy.

 There are also different legends and myths across the location.
 According to one of them, there is a secret passage underground the castle which connects it to Bethlen Castle.
 It is well regarded as the image of Jidvei wine.

-Rasnov Castle is yet another Romanian castle which was built to protect the lands of Transylvania against the attacks from the Tatars and Ottomans.
+Rasnov Castle is yet another Romanian castle that was built to protect the lands of Transylvania against the attacks from the Tatars and Ottomans.

 Built from 1211 to 1225, Rasnov Citadel was a refuge for many people for several years, apart from Michael the Brave in the year 1600 and Tudor Vladimirescu led the Wallachian refugees from the resurgent movement in 1821.